nikolalsvk/blog/content/newsletter/gatsby-to-next/index.md

 ![Share buttons below each blog post](./share-buttons.png)

+Give 'em a click or two.
+Also, try hovering over them.
+There's a cool animation.

 ## 📚 Useful Resources

 To not clog you with links, I will share just one, but very valuable to me.